 Skip to main content

-Case in Point Competition Champions
+Case in Point winning team, fall 2025

 Case in Point Business Solutions Competition

-The Sentry School of Business and Economics has found a client with a pressing business challenge, and it will be your job to find the best solution in the 2025 Case in Point Business Solutions Competition!
+The Sentry School of Business and Economics has found a client with a pressing business challenge, and it will be your job to find the best solution in the Fall 2025 Case in Point Business Solutions Competition!
 At the kick-off meeting, you will meet the client and hear about its problem.
 A month later, the teams will pitch their solutions to judges and $5,000 in prizes will be awarded for the best presentations.

 Win or lose, you will have fun while building your creative-thinking and problem-solving skills.
 Plus, you’ll have an awesome resume booster that will set you apart!